DeveloperMDCM/Youtube-tools-extension/README.md

 [Install Script in GreasyFork for Tampermonkey](https://greasyfork.org/es/scripts/460680-youtube-tools-all-in-one-local-download-mp3-mp4-higt-quality-return-dislikes-and-more])

 <details>
-<summary>Feactures:</summary>
+<summary>Features:</summary>

 - Skip ad video.
-- Picture to Picture.
+- Picture-in-Picture mode.
-- Download image profile/avatar
+- Download profile picture/avatar.
-- Loop/repeat video.
+- Loop/repeat video playback.
-- Download audio MP3.
+- Download audio as MP3.
-- Download video MP4 to 8k / up High cuality.
+- Download video in MP4 up to 8K with high quality.
-- Dislikes in video.
+- Display dislikes on videos.
-- Dislikes in shorts.
+- Display dislikes on shorts.
-- Rating/Starts video.
+- Rate video with stars.
-- Change colors text.
+- Customize text color.
-- Download thumbnail.
+- Download thumbnail image.
-- Screenshot video.
+- Capture video screenshot.
-- Translation of comments in video and shorts
+- Translate comments in videos and shorts.
-- Filter screen
+- Filter screen display.
-- Mirror mode
+- Mirror mode enabled.
-- Adapt background color according to video
+- Adapt background color to match video.
-- Reset settings
+- Reset all settings.
-- Shorts to classic mode
+- Switch shorts to classic mode.

 </details>

-### Add extra options to the YouTube page script or extensión
+### Add extra options to the YouTube page script or extension

 ##
 - Node js >= 18
 ## Installation:

-    1) Git clone or download file and unzip on a folder
+    1) Clone the Git repository or download the file and extract it to a folder.
-    2) npm install
+    2) Run `npm install` to set up the dependencies.
-    3) npm run buld / or load the dist folder en chrome://extensions/
+    3) Build the extension by running `npm run build`, or load the `dist` folder in `chrome://extensions/`.
-    2) Go to the extensions tab on google chrome (chrome://extensions/)
+    4) Open the Extensions tab in Google Chrome (`chrome://extensions/`).
-    3) Enable "Developer mode" on the top right of the tab
+    5) Enable "Developer mode" in the top-right corner of the tab.
-    4) Press on "Load unpacked" new feature that appeared on top left corner
+    6) Click on "Load unpacked" in the top-left corner.
-    5) Browse the path you downloaded the extension and choose select
+    7) Browse to the folder where you extracted the extension and select it.
-    6) Enjoy :)
+    8) Enjoy :)
 <img src="/images/how install.png" width="670">
 <img src="/images/multi.png" width="470">
 <img src="/images/ex2.png" width="470">